mbernerslee/super_seed/README.md

 All inserters run within a Repo.transaction/1

 ## Tips & suggestions
 Suggest pairing `mix super_seed` with a script which can delete existing data from the DB without dropping it, such that we can reseed the DB without dropping it DB and killing existing connections.
-This way we don't neccessarily have to restart our running app when we reseed the DB.
+This way we don't necessarily have to restart our running app when we reseed the DB.
 Such a script could look like:

 ```bash
 #!/usr/bin/env bash